jmonlong/sveval/README.md

 freqAnnotate('calls.vcf', 'gnomad.vcf', out.vcf='calls.withFreq.vcf')
 ```

+### Snakemake pipeline

+To streamline the process of evaluating multiple methods/VCFs, we use [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html): more information in the [`snakemake` folder](snakmake).

 ## Methods

+### SV presence

+To evaluate the *calling* performance, i.e. if the presence of a SV is correctly predicted disregarding the exact genotype, we use a coverage-based approach.
+In brief we ask how much a variant is "covered" by variants in the other set.
+In contrast to a simple reciprocal overlap, this approach is robust to call fragmentation.

+The default criteria implemented are:

-- For deletions, at least 50% coverage and at least 10% reciprocal overlap.
+- For deletions, at least 50% coverage by other deletions with at least 10% reciprocal overlap.
 - For insertions, size of nearby insertions (+- 20 bp) at least as much as 50% the size of insertion.
 Or comparing inserted sequence (sequence similarity instead of size).
 - For inversions, same as deletions.
 If using REF/ALT sequences (i.e. not symbolic ALT), inversions are variants longer than 10 bp where the reverse complement of ALT matches REF at least 80%.

 ![](docs/ol-cartoon.svg)

+### SV genotype

+When evaluating exact genotypes, heterozygous and homozygous variants are overlapped separately (with the same criteria described above).
-When evaluating genotypes, the overlaps described above are used to build a bipartite graph.
+For each genotype, the overlaps are then used to build a bipartite graph.
 Each *call* variant is matched with a *truth* variant using bipartite clustering.
 All variants matched are considered true positives, and the rest errors.

+To reduce the effect of fragmented calls, we can stitch variants that are extremely close into one longer variant.
+Similarly, if two heterozygous variants are extremely similar, they can be merged into one homozygous variant.

 ## Docker